Metrics in Detail

 Handle Time

-Handle Time is a key contact center metric used to assess how efficient your Agents are when they work on Customer questions.
+Handle Time is a key contact center metric used to assess Agents' efficiency when answering Customer questions.

 Customer Handle Time